MunishMummadi/gsoc/2025/kro/final-proposal-6.md

 	Name        string `yaml:"name"`
 	Version     string `yaml:"version"`
 	Description string `yaml:"description"`
-	// ... other fields like type, appVersion, dependencies }
+}

 // ParseChart loads and parses a Helm chart from a given path